IAFP Announces 2023 Travel Award Recipients

-Des Moines, Iowa – The International Association for Food Protection (IAFP) will present Travel Awards to the following individuals at IAFP 2021, July 18–21, in Phoenix, Arizona.
-Sponsored by IAFP and the IAFP Foundation, the Travel Award for Health or Agricultural Department Employees in North America and the Travel Award for Food Safety Professionals in a Country with a Developing Economy will provide funding to enable recipients to travel to and participate in IAFP 2021.
+Des Moines, Iowa – The International Association for Food Protection (IAFP) will present Travel Awards to the following individuals at IAFP 2023, July 16–19, in Toronto, Ontario, Canada.
+Sponsored by IAFP and the IAFP Foundation, the Travel Award for Health or Agricultural Department Employees in North America and the Travel Award for Food Safety Professionals in a Country with a Developing Economy will provide funding to enable recipients to travel to and participate in IAFP 2023.

-The Travel Award for Health or Agricultural Department Employees in North America will be presented to the following individual:
+The Travel Award for Health or Agricultural Department Employees in North America will be presented to the following individuals:

 The Travel Award for Food Safety Professionals in a Country with a Developing Economy will be presented to the following individuals:

 Frederick Adzitey is a Professor of Meat Science and Food Safety in the Department of Animal Science at the University of Development Studies in Tamale, Ghana.
 A teacher and researcher for the past 15 years, Dr. Adzitey has graduated 18 postgraduate and 50 undergraduate students.
 His research focuses on isolation and characterization of foodborne pathogens in the One Health concept; antibiotic resistance of foodborne pathogens; antibiotic residues and heavy metal contamination of meat and meat products; and meat processing and technology.